-This course is in the process of accreditation review by The Royal Institute of Architects of Ireland.
+This course is accreditated by The Royal Institute of Architects of Ireland.
 This course qualifies for exemptions from the Chartered Institute of Building.

-Subject to availability of places, suitably qualified graduates are eligible to apply for entry to Year 4 (final) of

-Bachelor of Science (Honours) in Architectural Technology
+Subject to availability of places, suitably qualified graduates are eligible to apply for entry to Year 4 (final) of > Bachelor of Science (Honours) in Architectural Technology